fjarri-attic/oldi-hero-translation/en/014_book1-stasimon-i.md

 "Trickster, you mean?
 Hermeias?"

 "Him, Maia's brat...
 Dummy!
 The wretched thief!
 He's managed to anger not only Middle, but my Ares as well.
 You know yourself, just give Ares a reason...
 I tell him, 'Son, don't tangle with Dummy!' --- but he's beside himself.
-I'll catch Trickster, he says, and..."
+I'll catch the Trickster, he says, and..."

 "Let him catch him first."

 "And what if he does?
-Trickster is your favorite --- so tell him not to poke his long nose where it doesn't belong!
+The Trickster is your favorite --- so tell him not to poke his long nose where it doesn't belong!
 Ares doesn't like to joke, you know.
 Or rather, he doesn't know how."

-"Trickster does, though.
+"The Trickster does, though.
 He stole my own helmet right out from under me --- and that was the last anyone saw of him."

 "What helmet?
 Not the one, surely?
 The one the Cyclopes forged for you?!"